 North Carolina Civil Statute of Limitations Laws

-Some people believe that if you caused someone else harm, you should always be able to be held accountable for that harm, regardless of the time passed.
-However, statutes of limitations are not designed to let people off the hook.
+Some people believe that if you caused someone else harm, you should always be accountable for that harm, regardless of the amount of time passed.
+But statutes of limitations are not designed to let people off the hook.
 Instead, their goal is efficiency and preserving evidence.
-The more time passes, the more witnesses forget, and the more likely that important documents are lost or destroyed.
+The more time passes, the more witnesses forget, and the more likely important documents get lost or destroyed.

 This article provides a brief overview of the civil statute of limitations in North Carolina.